qamro/learning-Pandas/README.md

-**Hads- eresnd poects for learnindlyi
+**Hads- eresnd poects for lernindlyi